 Enjoy Townsville’s beachfront by strolling along the Strand, which is a vibrant recreation area with stretches of green lawn, trees and trickling fountains, large colourful waterslides filled with kids cooling off on a hot day, and paved areas for power-walkers, rollerbladers and cyclists.

-2-Museum of Tropical Queensland
+3- Explore the Museum of Tropical Queensland

 In 1791, the ship was sent to capture the Bounty mutineers but sank after hitting the Great Barrier Reef.

 The Queensland Museum has been excavating the wreck and is piecing together the Pandora puzzle, most of which is displayed in Townsville, a museum that prides itself on its focus on Maritime Archaeology.